bufbuild-ru/docs/docs/bsr/admin/instance/manage-access-idp-groups/index.md

 ### Override the default member role

 Members of the group are automatically added to the organization at the `Member` role by default.
 You can optionally override this by specifying a `role_override` in the payload, where the value is one of the [specified roles](https://buf.build/bufbuild/buf/docs/main:buf.alpha.registry.v1alpha1#buf.alpha.registry.v1alpha1.OrganizationRole).
-The `ORGANIZATION_ROLE_MACHINE` is equivalent to the `WRITER` role.To create the mapping with a role override, issue this API command with a user who has admin permissions on the organization:
+The `ORGANIZATION_ROLE_MACHINE` is equivalent to the `WRITER` role.

+To create the mapping with a role override, issue this API command with a user who has admin permissions on the organization:

 ```console
 $ curl \